 Other reasons you may be able to avoid the credit counseling requirement include:

 - Not being able to receive counseling within five days of requesting services.

 Filing Bankruptcy in Jacksonville, FL

 If you’re underwater and bankruptcy feels like the only solution, contact the lawyers at Parker & DuFresne.
-To learn more about the credit counseling requirement and the bankruptcy process, call us today at (904) 733-7766.
+To learn more about the credit counseling requirement, filing bankruptcy, and the bankruptcy process in Florida, call us today at (904) 733-7766.